-Note: Note that you can modify the project later to add additional items.
-If Team Members have not yet been created, you can add them to Projects when the member items are created, as described in "Team Member Administration" on page 56.

-8 Click the Save and Close toolbar button.
+- Note: Note that you can modify the project later to add additional items.
+If Team Members have not yet been created, you can add them to Projects when the member items are created, as described in "Team Member Administration" on page 50. - 7 Click Save and then Close.